melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 ## 1 - Overview

 The aim of this tutorial is to give more advanced lessons in setting up and preparing molecular dynamics jobs for submission to the HPC cluster.
-It is assumed that the user has a basic command of visualization programs such as VMD and has had at least some experience launching and retrieving example tutorial jobs to the cluster, as shown in [this molecular dynamics tutorial](../molecular_dynamics_101/molecular_dynamics_101/).
+It is assumed that the user has a basic command of visualization programs such as VMD and has had at least some experience launching and retrieving example tutorial jobs to the cluster, as shown in [our introductory molecular dynamics tutorial](../molecular_dynamics_101/molecular_dynamics_101/).

 > **Tip**: in conjunction with this tutorial there are some excellent [NAMD tutorials](http://www.ks.uiuc.edu/Training/Tutorials/) available that are worth working through.